New CPSC law affects helmets

 Agency has new requirements and recall authority

 Summary: The Consumer Product Safety Improvement Act of 2008 introduced some new CPSC rules, regulations and standards.
 It also increased CPSC's recall authority and penalties for flaunting the law.
 These provisions affect helmets and helmet manufacturers.
 Consumers will see very little or no change in helmets, and will not know which ones have been improved by removing lead or phthalates unless the manufacturer chooses to advertise that fact.
-None has done so to date.
+We have not seen any to date.
 Large retailers are protecting themselves from lawsuits by requiring changes beyond what has been mandated.
 Some requirements were in California law under Proposition 65 and manufacturers have already taken necessary action.
 The ban on "sales" of recalled products includes distribution of helmets and other products free by non-profits or non-commercial enterprises like fire departments, service clubs or schools.

 Some key provisions of the act that affect helmets:

 The Act bans lead in children's products.
-No product intended for children up to age 12--including toddler helmets and probably youth helmets as well--can contain more than 600 parts per million total lead content by weight for any part of the product.
-That limit was revised down to 300 ppm on August 14, 2009, and after two more years will possibly be lowered to 100 ppm or lower.
-CPSC published the Final Rule on lead on March 11, 2009.
-Since then it has granted manufacturers a delay in the requirement for third party testing, but they still have to comply with the lead limits.
+No product intended for children up to age 12--including toddler helmets and probably youth helmets as well--can contain more than 100 parts per million total lead content by weight for any part of the product.
+The rules have other provisions, and CPSC has a page up on on lead content in children's products.

 Lower Lead Paint Limit